WulffHunter/stock_predictor/README.md

 # CPS803 Stock Predictor

-> By Jared Rand, Diwei Guan, and Gil Litvak
+By Jared Rand, Diwei Guan, and Gil Litvak

 ## How to get set up
+> The following steps are essential to run any code

-Please note that all of the code is intended for a Unix or Unix-like environment.
+> Please note that all of the code is intended for a Unix or Unix-like environment.
 Additionally, this project requires the user to have Python 3 installed.

 ### Creating the venv
 Run the following command in your favourite terminal: